Part 1: Build Scenarios

 3. Hold down the left mouse button and drag the cursor to another spot on the map.

-4. Release the left mouse button.
-The distance between the two points and the azimuth bearing display in the lower left-hand corner of the Status Bar and in the Message Viewer.
+5. The distance between the two points and the azimuth bearing display in the lower left-hand corner of the Status Bar that is located at the bottom of the STK workspace and in the Message Viewer.

-The data is only as good as where you clicked on the map.
+The data are only as good as where you clicked on the map.
 In general, this tool is a good way to get an approximate distance measurement between two points.
 If you require exact distances, you will need to measure the distance between two STK objects using the Report & Graph Manager.

 3. When finished, change the 2D Graphics window's central body back to Earth.

-2. Try different map styles.
+2. Try selecting different map styles from the drop-down menu.

 3. When finished, reset the map style to Aerial.